aertslab/pySCENIC/README.md

 All the functionality of the original R implementation is available and in addition:

-1. You can leverage multi-core and multi-node clusters which enable you to expand pruning of targets based on more whole genome rankings databases.
+1. You can leverage multi-core and multi-node clusters.
 2. We implemented a version of the recovery of input genes that takes into account weights associated with these genes.
 3. Regulomes with targets that are repressed are now also derived and used for cell enrichment analysis.